 Memberships — Happy readers can sign up for a Portfolio Charts membership to support the site and receive a few nice perks in the process.

-Fourthwall product sales — These are utilitarian and fun products for DIY investors like Excel templates and T-shirts.
+Product sales — These are utilitarian and fun products for DIY investors like Excel spreadsheets and T-shirts.
 I’m a designer at heart, and everything is my own work.

-Donations — Some people aren’t interested in buying anything and just want to gift a coffee and a note of gratitude.
-There are two ways to give — either through Ko-fi or via the form on the Supporters page.
-100% of donations using either method go to supporting the site.
+Donations — Some people aren’t interested in buying anything and just want to make a donation and send a note of gratitude.
+Thank you!

 How I do NOT make money